 Seamless or repeated patterns are versatile and create interest and texture as well as a flow.
 Product and package design have long used this method and graphic and web design, in particular, are quickly picking it up.

-Patterns in web design are seen as being one of the fashion movers and shakers for 2020.
+Patterns in web design are seen as being one of the fashion movers and shakers in recent years.
 They have been coming for a while and it seems it’s their time.
 Often used to make backgrounds more interesting, seamless, or repeated patterns create a continuous image.
-With the trend for right/left up and up/down scrolling patterns can link the site as a whole.
+The trend for right/left up and up/down scrolling patterns can link the site as a whole.
 They can be single repeated images, numerous images, or a texture placed without borders or frames.

 The most obvious thing to point out is that if you are doing a seamless pattern design, please, please, please make sure it is seamless.
 Mind the gaps.
 It’s not even in the tips – but better to get it straight out there.

 Tip 1: Scale Matters

 Scale is not size.
 Scale is the size in relation to its surrounding objects.
 Perhaps more than other elements, the scale can direct attention to the relation between a design and its pattern.
 But beware equally it can distract away.
 If your pattern is a background, its job is probably to add to the design not dominate it.

 One of the most, if not the most important factors in website UX design is readability.
 You need the readers to take in the text, easily and efficiently.
 Nobody will work for it, they need it on a plate.
 If your pattern is being used as a text background there needs to be contrast – clear and distinct contrast too.
 You can make this with some solid background for your text for example.

 Given that patterns are mostly used as backgrounds, the quality they give to the design is essential to creating an atmosphere.
 The most important thing to remember, it seems obvious but you’d be surprised, is that the feel of the pattern most fits with the content of the page.
 The most fantastically imaginative futuristic, street art style may look great but does it fit with your law firm?